-There isn’t a lot of transport options from Hobart to port Arthur apart from driving or a tour bus.
+As we discovered, there aren’t many transport options from Hobart to Port Arthur, apart from driving or joining a shuttle tour.
+Graysline was the only wheelchair accessible shuttle I could find operating a tour from Hobart to Port Arthur Historic Site.
 Please read my full review on transport to Port Arthur here.

-Our drive to Port Arthur was so beautiful and scenic.
+After many phone calls trying to organise transport, we decided to rent a non-accessible car during our Tasmania trip and drive down to Port Arthur.
+The drive from Hobart to Port Arthur was fairly easy, and the scenic views we saw during the drive were stunning.
 We decided to book in a helicopter flight while we were down in Port Arthur.
-We booked in with Osborn Heli Tours.
-After the helicopters flight we drove to the Port Arthur historic site down the road.
+We booked in with Osborn Heli Tours and enjoyed Port Arthur’s beautiful views from above before we drove to the Port Arthur Historic Site just down the road.

-I was very keen to visit the Port Arthur historic site.
-The history of the old historic site was so interesting.
-The atmosphere there is very eerie but I found it fascinating to hear the stories of the imprisoned convicts and the soldiers that lived and worked there.
-It makes you really appropriate the time we live in and the things we take for granted.
+The atmosphere at the Port Arthur Historic Site is very eerie, but I found it fascinating to learn the stories of the imprisoned convicts and the soldiers who lived and worked there.
+It makes you appropriate the time we live in and the things we take for granted.

 I actually found the Port Arthur Historic site more wheelchair accessible than I thought it would be.
-They had a glass ramp around the back of the old prison to allow wheelchair access inside.
+One of the main buildings is the old prison, which has a glass ramp around the back to allow wheelchair access inside.

-There was also access to the Silent prison and it’s outside area.
-There were steps up into the cell sections, but I was still able to see them from the bottom of the steps.
+There is also access to the Silent prison and it’s outside area.
+There are steps up into the cell sections, but I could still see the cells from the bottom of the steps.

-They have a 20 minute cruise around the island of the dead.
-The cruise is fully wheelchair friendly, and is included in the admission price.
+They offer free guided tours throughout the day and have a 20 minute cruise around the island of the dead, which is included in the entry ticket.
+The free Port Arthur cruise tour is fully wheelchair friendly and step free.
 They offer additional tours, but they are not wheelchair accessible.
-You are able to get off and do a tour of the island of the dead at an extra cost, but the Island has a flight of steps, which makes it not accessible for wheelchair users
+Visitors can get off and do a tour of the island of the dead at an extra cost, but the island has a flight of steps, which makes it not accessible for wheelchair users

-The port Arthur historic site is a massive site, and you can easily spend all day there.
-There is a lot of walking, and they do offer golf buggy shuttles for people with limited mobility, but you need to be able to transfer from your chair.
-They than can attach your manual wheelchair to the back of the buggy.
-This isn’t an option for electric wheelchair uses.
+The Port Arthur Historic Site is a massive site, and visitors can easily spend all day there.
+The site is so big, the entry ticket allows visitors to come back for free the next day.
+Because there is a lot of walking involved to explore the site, they offer golf buggy shuttles for people with limited mobility, but visitors need to be able to transfer from their wheelchair, they can then attach the manual wheelchair to the back of the buggy.
+Unfortunately, this isn’t an option for electric wheelchair users.

 In my opinion I give Port Arthur Historic Site a rating of 3.5 for wheelchair accessibility, and 4.5 stars for the overall experience .